nadyja/guineapig-monitor/Docs/Readme.md

 #The data server
 I programmed ESP8266 to work as a web client, which means it will need a server to transmit it's data to.
 The simplest way is to send it to the cloud via https://thingspeak.com/.
 A short registration process allows you to create channels for different sensors.
 The only restriction: do not post data in less than 15s intervals.

-Creating a channel gives you read and write keys:
+Creating a channel gives you read and write keys.
 Let's use the write key in the application

 ```
     #include <stdlib.h>
     #include <SoftwareSerial.h>